ameenmalaysheh/Ameen-Malaysheh/README.md

-Ameen Malaysheh
+ Research Database – Ameen Malaysheh

-Philosopher • Researcher • Consultant in Construction & Real-Estate Development Founder of “Light of Metaphysics” Channel

-About Me

-I am Ameen Malaysheh, a Palestinian-Jordanian-American researcher and thinker whose work explores the human self, consciousness, metaphysics, and the deep structures behind ancient civilizations.
-My research is fully original and based on personal analytical frameworks, intuitive insight, and cumulative experience, without relying on previous sources.

-I am also a professional consultant in construction and real-estate development, with practical breakthroughs—such as my analytical model explaining how the ancient Egyptians may have built the pyramids using lightweight molds and engineered clay mixtures.

-Research Themes

-The true nature of the human self (body, mind, and soul)

-The distinction between human beings and divine messengers

-The inner cognitive balance system

-Sources of knowledge, creativity, and human intuition
+This database compiles all original research produced by Khadem Al-Haq in his intellectual path “The Path to Truth.”
+All research contained here is entirely his own production and has not been derived from any previous source.

-Ancient civilizations and the engineering secrets of the pyramids
+Contents of the Database

-Spiritual insight, the return to human fitrah, and internal clarity

-The metaphysical structure of life and existence
+Curriculum Vitae

+Research Index

+Research Files

-My Work
+Work Structure

-I produce a series of programs on YouTube, including:

-“Anolzmkmoha” – a structured series (episodes 1–42) explaining how humans obtain new knowledge.

-“Idaa wa Ladaa” – exploring ancient civilizations and hidden truths.

-“Light of Metaphysics” – dedicated to deep philosophical and spiritual research.

-Many of my episodes have been transformed into full research papers that I am preparing for academic publication.

-Core Beliefs

-Knowledge is a divine inspiration that has accumulated since the time of Prophet Adam.

-Human psychological stability depends on a precise internal balance between body, mind, and soul.

-Messengers share human biology, but their spiritual connection is unique and different from ordinary humans.

-The soul is the true essence of life and returns clarity when a person restores his inner balance.

-Academic Statement

-All research material presented is fully original, based on:
-“Some books, volumes, papers, and audiovisual materials from trusted sources, in addition to personal experiences and various methods of contemplation, meditation, and reflective analysis.”

-Languages
+Texts from Noor Al-Mawaraiyat Channel

+Anolzamkomoha Program on Noor Al-Mawaraiyat YouTube Channel — part of the intellectual renaissance project and research-based episodes

+Curriculum Vitae – Ameen Malaysheh (Khadem Al-Haq) Personal Information

+Name: Ameen Malaysheh

+Title: Khadem Al-Haq

+Nationality: Palestinian – Jordanian – American

+Field: Researcher in the human self, soul, metaphysics, and philosophical analysis

 Experience

-Independent researcher in human psychology and the nature of the soul.
+Independent researcher in the human self and the soul

-Founder of the “Light of Metaphysics” YouTube channel.
+Founder of the Noor Al-Mawaraiyat YouTube channel

-Creator of the programs “Anolzmkmoha” and “Idaa wa Ladaa.”
+Creator of the programs Anolzamkomoha and Idaa’a wal-Wadaa’a

-Consultant in construction and real-estate development.
+Consultant in contracting and real-estate development

-Developer of a new model explaining psychological, mental, and spiritual balance.
+Developer of a new model for understanding psychological, mental, and spiritual balance

-Originator of the theory that the pyramids were built using lightweight and clay-based molds.
+Author of the theory that the pyramids were built using clay molds and lightweight casting techniques

 Achievements

-Produced fully original research with no reliance on any prior sources.
+Producing entirely new research without relying on any prior sources

-Analyzed the differences between the human self and the animal self.
+Analyzing the difference between the human self and the animal self

-Explained the nature of the soul, divine message, and spiritual connection.
+Interpreting the nature of the soul, divine message, and prophetic connection

-Developed a new method for deriving knowledge through inner balance and restored human fitrah.
+Developing a new method for deriving knowledge from innate purity and inner balance

-Arabic (native)

-English (professional)
+Research Index

+The Nature of the Human Self

+The Difference Between the Human Self and the Animal Self

+The True Definition of the Mind

+The Nature of the Soul and Its Relation to the Messengers and Jesus (PBUH)

+The Model of Psychological–Mental–Physical–Spiritual Balance

+How to Derive Knowledge from Innate Purity

+The Theory of Pyramid Construction Using Clay and Lightweight Molds

+ Database – Ameen Malaysheh
+The Path to Truth – Official Collection of Research and Works

+This database contains everything related to researcher Ameen Malaysheh (Khadem Al-Haq): his biography, original research, new theories, media projects, and a complete intellectual framework based on spiritual, psychological, mental, and physical balance.

+✨ About Khadem Al-Haq

+Ameen Malaysheh is an independent researcher in the human self, the soul, metaphysics, and the nature of perception.
+He presents a fully original line of thought based on innate intuition, inner contemplation, and direct experiential insight, without relying on any previous sources.

+He calls his intellectual path: “The Path to Truth”, a method based on returning to the original purity of the human self to achieve clarity that allows one to perceive inner truth and derive new knowledge without distortion.

+🎥 Channels & Programs

+Noor Al-Mawaraiyat YouTube channel

+Anolzamkomoha program (episodes 1–42)

+Idaa’a wal-Wadaa’a program

+These programs explore:

+The formation of the human self

+The human–animal difference

+The true concept of the mind

+The nature of the soul and the connection of prophets with God

+How to derive knowledge from innate purity

+Ancient civilizations, especially pyramid construction theories

+🧠 Research Methodology

+Khadem Al-Haq’s research is based on:

+Direct personal experience

+Deep contemplation and reflection

+Returning to original human nature

+Balancing the self – mind – body – soul

+Independent analysis without quoting any previous source

+All his research is:

+Completely original

+Unprecedented

+Forming the basis of a new academic framework suitable for publication in international journals

+🏛️ Key Theoretical Contributions
+1. The Human Self

+A new definition of the self, based on its true layers and its role in perception and consciousness.

+2. Human vs. Animal Self

+A groundbreaking analysis of the difference between human and animal inner nature.

+3. The True Mind

+A complete distinction between the physical brain and the mind as an independent entity with its own laws.

+4. The Soul & the Messengers

+An explanation of the nature of the eternal soul, especially the unique case of the soul of Jesus (PBUH).

+5. Pyramid Construction Theory

+A model demonstrating that ancient Egyptians used:

+Lightweight clay molds similar to polystyrene

+On-site stone-mixing techniques

+Thousands of workers rather than complex machinery

+A theory considered by some to be at the level of a doctoral dissertation.

+📚 Sources of Knowledge

+All research includes the following general reference statement:

+“Some books, manuscripts, studies, and audio-visual materials from reliable sources, along with personal experiences and various means of acquiring knowledge through contemplation and reflection.”

 💬 Note

-All information in this repository is exclusively produced by Khadem Al-Haq and represents part of his intellectual path.
+All information in this database is produced exclusively by Khadem Al-Haq and is part of his intellectual path.
 It may not be used without his permission.